Carson Wentz’s Compression FractureCarson Wentz’s Compression Fracture Phoenix Spine & Joint Phoenix Spine & Joint

 Carson Wentz is a 25-year-old otherwise apparently healthy athlete.
 His compression fracture will almost certainly heal in a brace without needing cement, which really is mainly done in people with osteoporosis.
 The usual time for healing is 6 – 12 weeks.
 Again, I don’t know the specifics, but if he were my patient Carson would be certainly be done with football this year.
 But we can expect him to come roaring back next year, fully healed, and as fun to watch as ever.

-If you have a compression fracture and are concerned you may need treatment, you can reach me at firstname.lastname@example.org.
+If you have a compression fracture and are concerned you may need treatment, contact us for a free second opinion.